mwotton/roboservant/README.md

 	- test complex permissions/ownership/delegation logic - should never be able to get access to something you don't own or haven't been delegated access to.

+- coverage
+  - if you run the checker for a while and `hpc` suggests you still have bad coverage, your api is designed in a way that requires external manipulation and may be improvable.

 - benchmarking
   - we can generate "big-enough" call sequences, then save the database & a sample call for each endpoint that takes long enough to be a reasonable test.